The Lawrence school board will meet at 6 p.m. Monday, Aug. 23, at 110 McDonald Drive. Masks are required due to the COVID-19 pandemic.

 Key points — the board will:

-As part of the consent agenda, this proposal will be considered along with several other items unless a board member or the superintendent requests an item be removed and voted on separately.
+The permaculture garden and 7th grade sports proposals are part of the meeting’s consent agenda.
+Items on consent agenda are considered altogether unless a board member or the superintendent requests that an item be removed and voted on separately.

 Find the full board meeting agenda and related documents here.